theSamii/Security_Fundamentals/Linux_Essentials.md

 ### managing system-wide process

-processes used by the operating system, the terminal, service providers, or programs that continuously run in the background.
+System-wide processes used by the operating system, the terminal, service providers, or programs that continuously run in the background.

 ```jsx
 //view system-wide process